 1120 SW Fifth Ave, Suite 800, Portland, OR 97204

-Portland’s most dangerous streets cut across the city and touch every quadrant; the streets with the highest concentration of pedestrian, bicycle, and motor vehicle crashes from Portland’s High Crash Network.
+Portland’s most dangerous streets cut across the city and touch every quadrant.
+The streets with the highest concentration of pedestrian, bicycle, and motor vehicle crashes form Portland’s High Crash Network.

 While crashes happen city-wide, the most dangerous intersections and many of the most dangerous segments of the High Crash Network are in neighborhoods where people of color and low-income Portlanders live.
 Many children and older adults live here, and people depend more on transit.